Gravitational-wave constraints on noncommutative spacetime from GW190814: Noncommutative gravity

 To constrain spacetime noncommutativity (characterized by $\Lambda$) using observed GW events, we employ the ppE framework~\cite{Yunes:2009ke,Cornish:2011ys}.
-Within this framework, the noncommutative corrections in Eqs.~\eqref{orbitalseparation} and~\eqref{frequencyevolution} correspond to non-GR modifications of ppE gravitational waveforms~\cite{Tahura:2018zuq}.
-The ppE gravitational waveform for the $(2,2)$ mode in the Fourier domain, for a compact inspiraling binary system, is given by~\cite{Yunes:2009ke}:
+Within this framework, the noncommutative corrections in Eqs.~\eqref{orbitalseparation} and~\eqref{frequencyevolution} correspond to non-GR modifications of ppE GW waveforms~\cite{Tahura:2018zuq}.
+The ppE waveform for the $(2,2)$ mode in the Fourier domain, for a compact inspiraling binary system, is given by~\cite{Yunes:2009ke}

 where $\tilde{h}_{\mathrm{GR}}$ denotes the GR waveform, while $\alpha u^a$ and $\delta\Psi = \beta u^b$ represent non-GR corrections to the amplitude and phase, respectively.
 These non-GR effects are fully characterized by the ppE parameters $\{\alpha, \beta, a, b\}$.
-Similarly, non-GR modifications to orbital dynamics are expressed in the ppE formalism as~\cite{Kobakhidze:2016cqh}:
+Similarly, non-GR modifications to orbital dynamics are expressed in the ppE formalism as~\cite{Kobakhidze:2016cqh}

 Since noncommutative corrections to orbital separation and frequency evolution occur at the same PN order in Eqs.~\eqref{orbitalseparation} and~\eqref{frequencyevolution}, we follow Tahura and Yagi~\cite{Tahura:2018zuq} in utilizing relations between ppE parameters $(\alpha,\beta,a,b)$ and orbital parameters $(\gamma_r,c_r,\gamma_{\dot f},c_{\dot{f}})$ for the \textit{comparable dissipative and conservative case}.
-Comparing Eqs.~\eqref{orbitalseparation},~\eqref{frequencyevolution} with Eqs.~\eqref{orbital2} and~\eqref{frequency2} yields:
+Comparing Eqs.~\eqref{orbitalseparation},~\eqref{frequencyevolution} with Eqs.~\eqref{orbital2} and~\eqref{frequency2} yields

-We emphasize the spacetime noncommutativity origin of these parameters through the subscript `$\mathrm{NC}$'.
-Since the current matched-filtering techniques used in terrestrial GW data analysis are more sensitive to the phase than the amplitude, we consider only phase corrections in this work.
+We emphasize the spacetime noncommutativity origin of these parameters through the subscript ``$\mathrm{NC}$".
+Since the current matched-filtering techniques used in terrestrial GW data analysis are more sensitive to the phase than the amplitude \cite{Bonilla:2022dyt}, and the luminosity-distance uncertainties of GW150914 and GW190814 are much larger than the expected ppE amplitude corrections, we safely neglect amplitude corrections in our analysis.

 The above deviation shows the leading PN correction of noncommutative gravity to the (2,2) mode of GW in GR.
 However, recent observations have shown the evidence for the presence of higher harmonics, especially for the GW190814 considered in this work~\cite{LIGOScientific:2020zkf}.
 The omission of these higher harmonics can lead to a systematic bias for estimating the masses and mass ratio~\cite{Chatziioannou:2019dsz, LIGOScientific:2020zkf}.
 Thus, Mezzasoma and Yunes~\cite{Mezzasoma:2022pjb} improved the ppE framework by including the $l=2,3$ and $4$ higher harmonics.
 Therefore, the full inspiral waveform including higher harmonics for noncommutative gravity is,